 There may be easier ways to traverse a region, but there are few that can immerse you in the landscape quite like cycling.
 Zane’s plan from the start was for him and I to carry all the gear we would need if we were camping every night.
 This meant bikes loaded with bikepacking saddle and handlebar bags plus backpacks on our backs.
 The route we would follow cut across the arid Northern Cape – from the once booming mining outpost of O’Kiep to the icy waters of the Atlantic Oceanside village of Hondeklipbaai – and would form the base of the new Bikamino Namaqualand route.

 Bikamino is a project proposed by Open Africa, a tourism development network which helps small local businesses establish rural tourism routes, and conceived by mountain event organisers, EcoBound.
-The Namaqua Bikamino will offer a twelve day bikepacking route through the Namaqua Coastal Region all year round.
+The Namaqua Bikamino offers a twelve day bikepacking route through the Namaqua Coastal Region all year round.
 Riders will be able to take on the journey entirely self-supported, organise their own support crew, or utilize the accredited network of guides to make the trip a little easier.
 There will also be a three day Bikamino stage ride next year.
 The competitive among you can race the total distance in one go, while those looking to soak up the scenery and culture, as we did, can enjoy a far more sedate pace, three race villages and Namaqua hospitality at its best.

 Day 1: O’Kiep to Nigramoep | 48km, 830m climbing